mduarted/containers-spark-cluster/README.md

 ```

 Now we have our spark cluster up and running!
 Our master URL of cluster in spark://localhost:7077 (this master url is used to connect applications to cluster via driver or spark-submit).
+Our Cluster UI are listening on port 8095 (http://localhost:8095).